 Complete the harness with tie wraps and then tuck the wires into the temperature resistant loom.

 You want to get the harness off the engine.
-Part of the reason these harness deteriorate over time is because they reside in "Death Valley".
-I decided to lift the harness off the engine by installing aluminum clamps along the intake manifold bolts.
+Part of the reason these wires deteriorate over time is because they reside in "Death Valley".
+I decided to lift the harness off the engine by installing aluminum clamps along the intake manifold bolts. (red arrows photographs below)

 Install refurbished fuel injectors to the fuel rail and install rail.
-Install the fuel injector connector waterproof seals. (red arrow)
+Install the fuel injector connector waterproof seals. (red arrow photograph below).

 I built the fuel injector harness as two separate engine banks.
 I briefly considered routing the left bank in front of the A/C compressor back to the amplifier plug, however I discarded that idea as having no significant advantage.
 The original routing, underneath the A/C compressor, not only resulted in better "packaging", but it looked better.

-After soldering the harness to plug connections, use double wall shrink tubes or use two shrink tubes as the photograph below illustrates. (red arrows)
+After soldering the harness to plug connections, use double wall shrink tubes or use two shrink tubes as the photograph below illustrates. (green arrows).

 In any project, details make the difference.
 After I completed all connections I secured the two looms by fabricating a bracket that bolted to the rear thread of the alternator's top bracket.
-I then secured the looms with two clamps. (red arrows)
+I then secured the looms with two clamps. (yellow arrows photograph below).

-I combined the two separate looms (blue arrows) into one harness at the amplifier plug.
+In the photograph below.
+I combined the two separate looms (yellow arrows) into one harness at the amplifier plug.
 The green arrow identifies the wires to the injector test block.
-The Red arrow show the cold start injector wires.
+The blue arrow identifies the cold start injector wires.

 Project complete.
 The harness looms are secured and routed properly below the radiator hose.